 Soil quality defines whether soils are in good condition for their current land use activity.
 Because soils have developed from different parent materials and have been influenced by a range of soil-forming factors, soils display a variety of physical, chemical and biological characteristics.

-What this means is some soils types will be better suited to certain land uses activities than others and the same soil type will need to be managed differently under different land use activities.
-Where a soil's characteristics match those needed for its current use, then we can say that soil is of good quality.
+What this means is some soil types will be better suited to certain land uses activities than others and the same soil type will need to be managed differently under different land use activities.
+Where soils are not managed appropriately, or where best practice still leads to degradation in soil properties, then we can say a soils quality is degraded and practices or land use may need to change.
 This page explains what soil quality is like around the Marlborough region and what we can do to look after our soil.